Jeuveau is commonly referred to as Newtox.

 Botox®.
 It’s a fast, simple way to relax the dynamic muscles in the face including those “11” lines between the eyebrows that may be making you look unnecessarily angry or worried.
 In fact, neurotoxins are so versatile and effective for treating any number of issues that it is the number one aesthetic procedure in this country.
 Though Botox® is the most recognized neurotoxin, it is not the only game in town.
 The newest player in on the field is Jeuveau®, commonly referred to as Newtox.
 So, Botox® or Newtox — which is best?
 What is a Neurotoxin?

-Boston Center for Facial Rejuvenation (BCFFR), part of our practice philosophy is always being honest with our patients about what any given procedure can and cannot achieve.
+Boston Center for Plastic Surgery, part of our practice philosophy is always being honest with our patients about what any given procedure can and cannot achieve.
 With Botox®, for example, this begins with explaining: What is a neurotoxin?
 We have found that many patients think that a neurotoxin like Jeuveau® and a filler like Juvéderm do the same thing when they actually work quite differently.

 Since they are administered through a very fine needle, all neurotoxins and fillers fall under the procedure category of “